fsteinel/pycares/docs/channel.rst

 .. py:class:: pycares.Channel(flags, timeout, tries, ndots, tcp_port, udp_port, servers, domains, lookups, sock_state_cb)

-    :param int flags: Flags controlling the behavior of the resolver.
+    :param integer flags: Flags controlling the behavior of the resolver.
 See ``constants`` for available values.

     :param float timeout: The number of seconds each name server is given to respond to a query on the first try.
 The default is five seconds.

-    :param int tries: The number of tries the resolver will try contacting each name server before giving up.
+    :param integer tries: The number of tries the resolver will try contacting each name server before giving up.
 The default is four tries.

-    :param int ndots: The number of dots which must be present in a domain name for it to be queried for "as is" prior to querying for it with the default domain extensions appended.
+    :param integer ndots: The number of dots which must be present in a domain name for it to be queried for "as is" prior to querying for it with the default domain extensions appended.
 The default value is 1 unless set otherwise by resolv.conf or the RES_OPTIONS environment variable.

-    :param int tcp_port: The (TCP) port to use for queries.
+    :param integer tcp_port: The (TCP) port to use for queries.
 The default is 53.

-    :param int udp_port: The (UDP) port to use for queries.
+    :param integer udp_port: The (UDP) port to use for queries.
 The default is 53.

     :param list servers: List of nameservers to be used to do the lookups.